kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

+For DSR support yes, manual verification was done to ensure that DSR can be enabled and disabled on a node.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

 <!--
 Even if applying deprecation policies, they may still surprise some users.
 -->

+No

 ### Monitoring Requirements